Your Journey has begun!

-There are books and teachers guides, and many of you already had TESOL / TEFL courses to know how to make a lesson plan and how to structure the class. the class has to be very organized and well planned and you need to know what to teach and how to teach.
-Here are basic structurs that you can follow.
+There are books and teachers guides, and many of you already had TESOL / TEFL courses to know how to make a lesson plan and how to structure the class.
+The class has to be very organized and well planned and you need to know what to teach and how to teach.
+Here are basic structures that you can follow.

 Listen and repeat: Listen and Repeat doesn’t have to be boring.
 There are many ideas floating around on the web so do your research and experiment with what works for your kids.